ColbyEcology/colbyecology.github.io/index.md

 <!---
 compiles page to pdf
-pandoc index.md --latex-engine=xelatex -V geometry:margin=1in -o Misc/Syllabus.pdf
+pandoc index.md --pdf-engine=xelatex -V geometry:margin=1in -o Misc/Syllabus.pdf
 --->
-<small><a href="./Misc/Syllabus.pdf" download>Download this page as a .pdf, last updated 21 January 2019</a></small>
+<small><a href="./Misc/Syllabus.pdf" download>Download this page as a .pdf, last updated 2021 September 08</a></small>